Ruggero Gabbai: Biography

 In 2013 he was the artistic director for the opening of Binario 21 at Stazione Centrale di Milano, in the presence of the highest political authorities.
 He completed the documentary The Longest Journey, about the deportation of the Italian Jews of Rhodes during the Second World War.
 The film has been selected at the 30th Jerusalem International Film Festival and it has been shown in a world premiere at the Museum of Jewish Heritage in New York City.
 Since then, the film has screened in many festivals worldwide, as well as airing on national TV-channel RAI 1 on International Holocaust Remembrance Day 2014 and 2015 and being presented at the Italian Parliament by the Speaker of the Chamber of Deputies, Laura Boldrini, together with the Minister of Education.

 In 2014, Ruggero Gabbai received the Mario Francese award for the high civil value of his films within the context of historical memory.

 In 2015 Gabbai completed his documentary Starting Over Again on the Western communities during the '40s and the '50s in Egypt before the 1952 Revolution and the nationalism of Nasser.
 The film aired on JLTV in the US and Canada and has screened in many festivals around the world.
 The following year he produced and directed CityZen, a documentary on the destitute ZEN district in Palermo.
 In 2016, the film was in the official selection of the Taormina Film Festival.

 In 2017 he completed his documentary Libia: l'ultimo esodo, a documentary portraying the life of the thriving Jewish community in Libya and in its capital, Tripoli, during the postwar period until the rise of Gheddafi.
 The documentary The Raid – Rome, 16 October 1943 recounts the biggest Nazi raid in Italy.
 The film was presented at the Chamber of Deputies (Italy), officially selected at the 13th edition of the Rome Film Festival and acquired by Italian national television Rai Cinema.
 In 2018 Gabbai directed Being Missoni, a portrait of the Missoni family and their international fashion legacy.
 The documentary aired on Sky Arte.

 2020 saw the release of his most recent documentary, Kinderblock, about the children persecuted by Mengele, with precious testimony by Andra Bucci and Tatiana Bucci in the memory of their cousin Sergio De Simone.
 The docufilm was shot in Naples, Rijeka, Trieste, Birkenau and Hamburg.
 In February RAI, Italian national Television, aired the film reaching more than a million viewers.

 Some of Ruggero Gabbai's documentaries have been shown in several international museums such as: the Israel Museum in Jerusalem, the Museum Ägyptischer Kunst in Munich, the Jewish Museum of New York, Yad Vashem and the Accademia di Belle Arti di Brera.
 Some of the documentaries are distributed in the U.S. by ChaiFlicks.

-Ruggero Gabbai's latest film, Du TGM au TGV, premiered with Michel Boujenah at the Grand Rex cinema.
+Ruggero Gabbai's film, Du TGM au TGV, premiered with Michel Boujenah at the Grand Rex cinema.